Parents' Guide to Clearing

 UCAS main scheme applications close at the end of June.

-Applications submitted after this will automatically enter Clearing.
+Applications submitted after this will automatically enter Clearing.Â

 July

-Clearing typically opens early in July.
+Clearing opens in early July.

-If your child already has their grades, they can now start contacting universities.
+If the student has their grades, they can now start contacting universities and applying for Clearing vacancies.Â

-Students who are waiting for Results Day can now start researching Clearing courses.
+Students who are waiting for Results Day can now start researching Clearing courses.Â

 August